City Guides

 The Vibe

-The small and intimate corner diner seats 22 in a colorful Cleveland food setting.
+The small and intimate corner diner seats 22 in a colorful setting.
+It's one of the most cozy and welcoming spots in the Greater Cleveland area.

-The pierogi is a dumpling stuffed with whipped potatoes and cheese.
-It’s then pan-fried and served with onions, stuffed cabbage and a side of sauerkraut or coleslaw.
+Pierogi is the can't-miss Cleveland food to try here.
+If you've never had them, pierogi are dumplings stuffed with whipped potatoes and cheese.
+These tasty parcels are then pan-fried and served with onions, stuffed cabbage and a side of sauerkraut or coleslaw.

 Little Polish Diner | 5772 Ridge Road, Parma, OH 44129 | $